BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_overview.html.md

 Hello new Bonsai developer!

 There are some things you might want to know before you get started.
-In this section, we're going to walk you through the Bonsai Platform components and some of the fundamental ideas of the Bonsai Platform.
+In this section, we're going to walk you through the components and fundamental ideas of the Bonsai Platform.
 Read through the Quick Start guide to learn how to get set up with Bonsai’s platform and what you can do with it.

 If you're the type of developer who wants to dive right in and see the Bonsai Platform working,